pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Telemetry

-There are 3 protocols supporting telemetry: Hubsan, FrSky and FrSkyX.
+There are 4 protocols supporting telemetry: Hubsan, DSM, FrSky and FrSkyX.

 Hubsan displays the battery voltage and TX RSSI.

+DSM displays TX RSSI and full telemetry.

 FrSky displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).

-FrSkyX displays basic telemetry (A1, A2 and RX RSSI).
+FrSkyX displays full telemetry (A1, A2, RX RSSI, TX RSSI and Hub).

 ### If used in PPM mode

-Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FRSky hub format.
+Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FRSky hub format for Hubsan, FrSky, FrSkyX and DSM format for DSM2/X.

 You can connect it to your TX if it is telemetry enabled or use a bluetooth adapter (HC05/HC06) along with an app on your phone/tablet ([app example](https://play.google.com/store/apps/details?id=biz.onomato.frskydash&hl=fr)) to display telemetry information and setup alerts.

 ### If used in Serial mode
 Telemetry is built in for er9x and ersky9x TXs.

 To enable telemetry on a Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).
+Note: DSM telemetry is not available on er9x due to alack of flash space.

 Enabling telemetry on a 9XR PRO and may be other TXs does not require any hardware modifications.
 The additional required serial pin is already available on the TX back module pins.